AaronAtayan310/Team-Project-Repository/docs/proj2_classes_reference.md

 ---

-## The dataStorageUtils Class
+## The DataStorageUtils Class

 ### `__init__(base_output_dir=None, log_level=logging.INFO)`

-**Purpose:** Initialize an object of the dataStorageUtils class.
+**Purpose:** Initialize an object of the DataStorageUtils class.
 Objects are intended to automate general data pipeline operations such as serialization, logging, and file management, and also to allow project users to store relevant data in any of multiple formats (CSV, JSON, etc).

 **Parameters:**
 - `base_output_dir` (str, optional): Base directory for outputs
 - `log_level` (int): Logging level

-**Returns:** `dataStorageUtils` instance
+**Returns:** `DataStorageUtils` object / instance

 ---